EldonGabriel/eldongabriel.github.io/_experience/operational-resilience.md

 # Portfolio Documentation

 This section highlights hands-on work related to Operation Resilience.
-Additional lab documentation, configuration notes, and recovery testing records are maintained within the full research archive and are available upon request for professional review.
+Additional lab documentation, configuration notes, and recovery testing records are maintained within the full research archive and are Restricted – Available for Professional Review for professional review.